tonymccrae-ee/sole-trader-identification-frontend/TestREADME.md

    - Shown in the HMRC header - typically a link to a feedback questionnaire
    - This is currently autofilled but can be changed

+5. Business verification checkbox

+   - Used for skipping further verification checks carried out currently by Business Verification (SI)
+   - This is currently autofilled but can be changed

 ### GET /test-only/create-individual-journey